scottvr/pbngen/README.md

   --dpi 300 \
   --num-colors 2
 ```

 -----

 ### Label Modes (Placement Strategies)

--   `diagonal` (default): Fast, places labels on a diagonal grid within regions.
+-   `diagonal` (default, or set by preset): Fast, places labels on a diagonal grid within regions.
 Can sometimes be dense.
 -   `centroid`: Places a single label at the geometric center of each region.
 Best for simple, convex shapes.
 -   `stable`: Finds the most "stable" point within each region (deepest inside the color).
 Often gives good placement but is significantly slower.